mne-tools/mne-python/doc/_includes/forward.rst

 When the sphere model is employed, the computation of the EEG solution can be substantially accelerated by using approximation methods described by Mosher, Zhang, and Berg, see :ref:`CEGEGDEI` (Mosher *et al.* and references therein).
-``mne_forward_solution`` approximates the solution with three dipoles in a homogeneous sphere whose locations and amplitudes are determined by minimizing the cost function:
+:func:`mne.make_forward_solution` approximates the solution with three dipoles in a homogeneous sphere whose locations and amplitudes are determined by minimizing the cost function:

 .. math::
    S(r_1,\dotsc,r_m\ ,\ \mu_1,\dotsc,\mu_m) = \int_{scalp} {(V_{true} - V_{approx})}\,dS